mit-submit/submit-users-guide/source/tutorials/tutorial_2.rst

       echo "I have recieved parameter $1"
       echo "That's all!"

-and the corresponding condor.sub file to run it on the T3.
+and the corresponding submission script, `condor.sub` text file, to run it on the T3:

 .. code-block:: sh